zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

 - logging,
 - timeouts (preventing long-running code)
 - retries (or handling flakiness for example while accessing third party APIs)
-- authenticating a user before using the REST resource.
+- authenticating a user before using the REST resource (basic, or custom ones like oauth / single sign-on etc).

 Consider following example where we have two endpoints within HttpApp
 * GET user by id and